-Consultation on the draft Annual Business Plan ran from 26 April 2019 to 31 May 2019 and we wanted to hear what you think about it.
+Consultation on the draft Annual Business Plan will run from 26 April 2019 to 31 May 2019 and we want to hear what you think about it.

-Opportunities to be involved included:
+Opportunities to be involved include:

-- Reviewing the draft Plan online, asking questions and making submissions at engage.ahc.sa.gov.au - Making written submissions by email to mail@ahc.sa.gov.au or by post to PO Box 44, Woodside SA 5244. - Attending a public meeting of the Council at 6.30pm on 28 May 2019 where members of the public had the opportunity to make in-person representations.
+- Reviewing the draft Plan online, asking questions and making submissions at engage.ahc.sa.gov.au - Making written submissions by email to mail@ahc.sa.gov.au or by post to PO Box 44, Woodside SA 5244 - Attend a public meeting of the Council at 6.30pm on 28 May 2019 where members of the public have the opportunity to make in-person representations.

-Information about the draft Annual Business Plan was included in the Council's electronic newsletter, Hills Voice: your Adelaide Hills, distributed to subscribers in May.
-The Council considered feedback received during the consultation period at its meeting on 25 June 2019 and took this feedback into account before adopting the final Annual Business Plan.
+Information about the draft Annual Business Plan is included in the Council's electronic newsletter, Hills Voice: your Adelaide Hills, distributed to subscribers on 1 May.
+The Council will consider feedback received during the consultation period at its meeting on 25 June 2019 and take this feedback into account before adopting the final Annual Business Plan.